GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Methodology

-To maximize the improvement in learners' mastery of the learning objectives, we calculate the corresponding reward value after selecting knowledge concepts at each step, as described in Section 3.1.
+\looseness=-1 \textit{c) Reward:} To maximize the improvement in learners' mastery of the learning objectives, we calculate the corresponding reward value after selecting knowledge concepts at each step.

-\subsection{Similarity Agent}
+\subsubsection{Similarity Agent}

-While the prerequisite relationships between knowledge concepts provide a basis for recommending a learning path, they often exhibit limited efficacy in significantly enhancing a learner’s understanding of the current knowledge concept.
+While the prerequisite relationships between knowledge concepts provide a basis for recommending a learning path, a learner’s failure to master a key concept may hinder the effective acquisition of subsequent knowledge.
 To address this issue, we introduced a similarity agent (S-agent).
-The S-agent aims to identify knowledge concepts that are closely related to the target knowledge concept.
-These similar knowledge concepts can effectively support the learner’s comprehension by reinforcing their grasp of the target knowledge concept.
-By leveraging the similarity relationship, the S-agent ensures that the recommended learning path not only adheres to prerequisite relationships but also optimally promotes the learner’s mastery of the target knowledge concepts.

-\looseness=-1 At step $t$, the P-agent evaluates the improvement in the learner’s mastery of prerequisite knowledge concept $c_{t-1}$ when selecting the next knowledge concept $c_t$ to recommend.
-The evaluation is based on the following:

-where $h_{t-1}^{c_t}$ represents the learner’s knowledge mastery level associated with the knowledge concept $c_t$ learned at step $t-1$, and $h_{t-2}^{c_t}$ represents the knowledge mastery level at step $t-2$.

-\looseness=-1 If the improvement $p_t$ is below a predefined threshold $\tau$, the S-agent is activated.
 The S-agent identifies a set of similar knowledge concepts that are related to the current knowledge concept $c_t$.
 From this set, the S-agent selects a sub-path that can effectively enhance the learner’s mastery of the current knowledge concept.
 This sub-path is then appended to the learning path generated by the P-agent.
-Once the S-agent completes its selecting process, the P-agent resumes its operation, selecting subsequent knowledge concepts based on their prerequisite relationship.
+Please note that, except for its use of a similarity-based knowledge concept structure graph as input, the S-agent operates identically to the P-agent in terms of architecture.

-\subsection{Difficulty Agent}
+\subsubsection{Difficulty Agent}

-After the P-Agent and S-Agent select the knowledge concepts, we incorporate a difficulty agent to match the selected concepts with exercises that align with the learner's knowledge mastery level.
-This approach prevents the recommended exercises from being too difficult or too easy, which could lead to a loss of interest during the learning process \cite{HuaLC2017, MinZD2018, ZhaBL2022}.
-Each knowledge concept may correspond to one or more exercises with varying levels of difficulty.
-For knowledge concepts where the learner’s mastery is low, easier exercises are required.
-Conversely, for concepts where mastery is high, more challenging exercises are necessary.
-Therefore, we need to find the exercise $e_m$ whose difficulty is closest to the learner's knowledge state.
+To prevent the recommended exercises from being too difficult or too easy, which could lead to a loss of interest during the learning process \cite{MinZD2018, ZhaBL2022}.
+We need to find the exercise $e_m$ whose difficulty is closest to the learner's knowledge state.